-A. Report due dates: The IPA shall deliver the electronic draft annual financial audit report to the state auditor by 5:00 p.m. on the date specified in the audit contract and send it electronically by the due date.
-IPAs and agencies are encouraged to perform interim work as necessary and appropriate to meet the following due dates.
-(1) The audit report due dates are as follows:

-(a) regional education cooperatives, cooperative educational services and independent housing authorities: September 30;

-(b) hospitals and special hospital districts: October 15;

-(c) higher education, state agencies not specifically named elsewhere in this Subsection, district courts, district attorneys, the New Mexico finance authority, the New Mexico lottery authority, and other agencies with June 30 fiscal year-ends that are reported as component units in the state of New Mexico comprehensive annual financial report: November 1;

-(d) school districts, TRD, CYFD, DOH, DOT, HSD, GSD, ECECD, and the state of New Mexico component appropriation funds (state general fund): November 15;

-(e) the PED, the state investment council, and the three post-employment benefit agencies (PERA, ERB and the retiree health care authority): the Wednesday before Thanksgiving day;

-(f) counties, incorporated counties (of which Los Alamos is the only one), workforce investment boards, councils of governments, and the New Mexico mortgage finance authority: December 1;

-(g) local public bodies including municipalities: December 15;

-(h) the state of New Mexico comprehensive annual financial report: December 31;

-(i) the ERB, PERA and retiree health care authority schedules of employer allocations reports and related employer guides required by Subsections Z of 2.2.2.10 NMAC: June 15;

-(j) agencies with a fiscal year-end other than June 30 shall submit the audit report no later than five months after the fiscal year-end;

-(k) regarding component unit reports (e.g., housing authorities, charter schools, hospitals, foundations, etc.), all separate audit reports prepared by an auditor that is different from the primary government's auditor, are due fifteen days before the primary government's audit report is due, unless some other applicable due date requires the report to be submitted earlier;

-(1) any agency that requires its report to be released by December 31st for any reason (bonding, GFOA, etc.): the earlier of its agency due date or December 1; and
+- A. Report due dates: The IPA shall deliver the electronic draft annual financial audit report to the state auditor by 5:00 p.m. on the date specified in the audit contract and send it electronically by the due date.
+IPAs and agencies are encouraged to perform interim work as necessary and appropriate to meet the following due dates. - (1) The audit report due dates are as follows: - (a) regional education cooperatives, cooperative educational services and independent housing authorities: September 30; - (b) hospitals and special hospital districts: October 15; - (c) higher education, state agencies not specifically named elsewhere in this Subsection, district courts, district attorneys, the New Mexico finance authority, the New Mexico lottery authority, and other agencies with June 30 fiscal year-ends that are reported as component units in the state of New Mexico comprehensive annual financial report: November 1; - (d) school districts, TRD, CYFD, DOH, DOT, HSD, GSD, ECECD, SLO, NMCD, and the state of New Mexico component appropriation funds (state general fund): November 15; - (e) the PED, the state investment council, and the three post-employment benefit agencies (PERA, ERB, and the retiree health care authority): the Wednesday before Thanksgiving day; - (f) counties, incorporated counties (of which Los Alamos is the only one), workforce investment boards, councils of governments, and the New Mexico mortgage finance authority: December 1; - (g) local public bodies and municipalities: December 15; - (h) the state of New Mexico comprehensive annual financial report: December 31; - (i) the ERB, PERA and retiree health care authority schedules of employer - allocations reports and related employer guides required by Subsections Z of 2.2.2.10 NMAC: June 15; - agencies with a fiscal year-end other than June 30 shall submit the audit report no later than five months after the fiscal year-end; - (k) regarding component unit reports (e.g., housing authorities, charter schools, hospitals, foundations, etc.), all separate audit reports prepared by an auditor that is different from the primary government's auditor, are due fifteen days before the primary government's audit report is due, unless some other applicable due date requires the report to be submitted earlier; - (I) any agency that requires its report to be released by December 31st for any reason (bonding, GFOA, etc.): the earlier of its agency due date or December 1; - (m) any agency that requires its report to be released by any specific date (e.g., due to board meeting, federal reporting, etc.): the earlier of its agency due date or one month prior to the requested release date; and